 12. The Loud House

-Nickelodeon premiered its show The Loud House in 2016, and the cartoon is currently in its second season.
+Nickelodeon premiered its show The Loud House in 2016.
 The show’s creator is Chris Savino, with the whole series being based on Savino’s own life.

 Beginning in October, about a dozen women came forward and said that Savino had sexually harassed them.
 Nickelodeon immediately suspended Savino and subsequently fired him.
 But they said that the show would continue on without its creator.